wsbiii/Excel-Securities-Pricing/README.md

 ### Pricing Fixed Income Derivatives with Term Structure Lattices.xlsx
 Prices fixed income derivatives, including bond forward and futures, caplets, and swaps and swaptions.

+### Pricing Zero Coupon Bonds with the Black Derman Toy Model and Term Lattice.xlsx
+Prices zero coupon bonds and a payer swaption with the BDT model and short term lattice